 Copenhagen Electric encourages conversion to electric vehicles in the capital region through knowledge-sharing and communication as well as by gathering together parties in the capital region to develop projects that increase the deployment of electric vehicles.

 Climate-friendly transport holds great potentials for the capital region.
-This applies to overall climate efforts and to better quality of life for individuals as well as to improved growth opportunities for the business community.
-A goal in the regional growth and development strategy is that noise and air pollution from the transport sector are to be reduced by 40% by 2025, and that the transport sector is to be free of fossil fuel by 2050.
+This applies to overall climate efforts and to better quality of life for individuals.
+A goal in the regional development strategy is that noise and air pollution from the transport sector are to be reduced by 40% by 2025, and that the transport sector is to be free of fossil fuel by 2050.
 Noise and air pollution are to be reduced by ensuring better as well as more efficient and sustainable public transport, more car-share schemes, more carpooling, more cyclists and more electric vehicles.
 Electric vehicles help reduce noise and air pollution in the cities where many residents are plagued by nuisance from transport.

 A significant focus in work by Copenhagen Electric within all areas is to strengthen the region's international competitive position and to ensure increased cooperation in Greater Copenhagen.
 Developing international cooperation has therefore been given high priority.
 Common to all focus areas is that they are addressed by launching and realising projects and development initiatives.

 The Capital Region of Denmark will show a good example in promoting green transport.
 The initiatives on green mobility include that all the Capital Region of Denmark's own light vehicles procured after 1 July 2014 must run on other energy sources than fossil fuels, e.g. electric vehicles.